FB-UNLOCKER/IP-UNLOCKER/README.md

 # IP-UNLOCKER
 #IP UNLOCKER WITH NONROOT/ROOTED PHONE
 Remember :- This App Made For Educational Purpose Only.
 Don't Use Any Iligel Activity And Don't Harm Anyone.
-MR DARK will not be responsible if you use it for any unethical activity.
+IP UNLOCKER will not be responsible if you use it for any unethical activity.
  #FUTURE
  -
  - Easy to use